canonical/chaos-engineering/docs/how-to/run_chaos_experiments.md

 ### Pre-requisites:

-- The Charmed Chaos Engineering platform deployed on your Kubernetes cluster (see the [Getting started tutorial])
+- The Canonical Chaos Engineering platform deployed on your Kubernetes cluster (see the [Getting started tutorial])
 - kubectl

 ## 1. Deploy System Under Test (SUT)